sunaurus/ElvUI_TankHealth/README.md

-This addon is an ElvUI plugin which adds the potential amount of healing a tank can do onto their healthbar.
+This addon is an ElvUI plugin which adds the potential amount of self-healing a tank can do onto their healthbar.

 ![alt text](https://imgur.com/Q4xQXeE.png "TankHealth illustrative image")